Palestine Festival of Literature: History

 The festival was founded in 2008 with the stated mission of affirming "the power of culture over the culture of power" and breaking what it considers a cultural siege against the West Bank.
 The festival's founding chair is the novelist and political commentator Ahdaf Soueif.
 Mahmoud Darwish sent a message to the inaugural festival in which he wrote: "Thank you dear friends for your noble solidarity, thank you for your courageous gesture to break the moral siege inflicted upon us and thank you because you are resisting the invitation to dance on our graves.
 We are here.
 We are still alive."

 In an effort to overcome restrictions on Palestinians' freedom of movement, the festival travels to its audiences putting on free events in Arabic and English in the cities it travels to.
 The festival traditionally performs in Jerusalem, Ramallah, Haifa and Nablus.
 Because travel to Gaza is so restricted, far fewer events take place there.
 In 2012, the festival happened exclusively in Gaza, as it was able to discriminately pressure access through Rafah, Egypt.
 Visiting author China Miéville said the festival is "not only the most powerful and important literary festival it's ever been my privilege to attend, it's one of the most powerful and important things I've experienced, full stop".

 Dozens of authors who attended the festival have gone on to write about their experiences in Palestine.
 In 2017, Bloomsbury published This Is Not a Border: Reportage & Reflection from the Palestine Festival of Literature – a collection of works from 47 authors who had participated in the festival, with additional messages from Chinua Achebe, Michael Ondaatje and J. M. Coetzee.

-After ten editions, the organizers announced took a break in 2018 to assess the role of the festival in a rapidly changing world.
+After ten editions, the organizers announced a break in 2018 to assess the role of the festival in a rapidly changing world.
 In 2019, the festival was re-launched with "a sharpened focus on how to foster new writing that clarifies and frames the connections between the recreation of Israel and the accelerating systems of control and dispossession around the world."
 In 2020 and 2021, the festival was cancelled again, this time because of the COVID-19 pandemic.

 In January 2024, in support of South Africa's historic case at the International Court of Justice, the festival assembled a group of 31 international artists to read key passages from the dossier.
 The full cast includes Khalid Abdalla, Tunde Adebimpe, Gbenga Akinnagbe, Adam Bakri, Kathleen Chalfant, Steve Coogan, Liam Cunningham, Charles Dance, Natalie Diaz, Stephen Dillane, Inua Ellams, Paapa Essiedu, Lena Headey, Aida El-Kashef, Simon McBurney, Maaza Mengiste, Tobias Menzies, Sepideh Moafi, Indya Moore, Peter Mullan, Cynthia Nixon, Maxine Peake, Kendrick Sampson, Dario Ladani Sanchez, Susan Sarandon, Maisie Richardson-Sellers, Alia Shawkat, Wallace Shawn, Morgan Spector, Carice van Houten, Harriet Walter, and Zukiswa Wanner.